CISC440 S2018 HW4

 If you are an undergraduate working alone, you must implement/include ONE of the following features.
 A graduate student alone or a pair of undergrads must implement TWO.
 A pair of grad students must complete FOUR.

-- Simple physics: collision detection and normal forces (e.g. sphere-sphere or sphere-plane), gravity, etc.
+- Bullet physics: collision detection, normal forces, gravity, etc.

 - 3-D or 4-D value/Perlin noise (this does not count as the texture-mapped element above)